nervosnetwork/docs.nervos.org/website/docs/reference/cell.md

 By summing up all the above fields, we get the total size of information a cell needs.
 Cell capacity, when measured in `CKBytes`, respresents the maximum size of information that can be held, meaning a valid cell must ensure the CKBytes stored in capacity equal or is larger than the total size of information.

+## Live Cell

+Live cell refers to an unspent cell in CKB.
+It is similar to the concept of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.
+The full set of live cells in CKB, is consider the full state of CKB at that particular point.
+Any transaction on CKB would consume some cells that were live cells just at the point before it is committed, and created new cells that are considered live cells after it is committed.

 ## Index-Query-Assemble Pattern